faceyspacey/redux-first-router/docs/connectRoutes.md

 When using* **Redux First Router**, *do not dispatch payloads that are primitives such as `number` or `string`.*

 Features:
-* **route as a string** is simply a path to match to an action type without any transformations
+* **path** (or the string passed in place of the object) is simply a URL pathname (just the path, not the query string) to match to an action type.
+You can implement basic cases by simply passing a literal path, e.g. `'/'` or `'/about'`.
+You can have dynamic segments by using a colon (e.g. `'/users/:userId'`).
+In this case, the corresponding action has a key `payload.userId` with the appropriate value.
+You can also implement more complex cases such as regular expressions, optional parameters, and multi segment parameters.
+See the docs on [URL parsing](./url-parsing.md) for more details.
 * **capitalizedWords** when true will break apart hyphenated paths into words, each with the first character capitalizedWords
 * **toPath** will one-by-one take the keys and values of your payload object and transform them into path segments.
 So for a payload with multiple key/value pairs, it will call `toPath` multiple times, passing in the individual value as the first argument